-Focus Group Seminars beyond the Intensive
+Focus Group Seminars Beyond the Intensive

 In addition to the eight Peer Focus Group sessions held during the Intensive Week, each doctoral Peer Focus Group or cohort meets monthly with their mentor(s) and the PTS faculty facilitator in a Peer Focus Group Seminar session.
-The Peer Seminar meetings are arranged by the mentor and may be at a specific location or via a webinar.
-Using a collaborative learning approach, students and mentors will discuss and approve work in process.
+The Peer Seminar meetings are arranged by the mentor and may be held at a specific time.
+Using an asynchronous dialogue approach to collaborative learning, students and mentors will discuss and approve work in process.
 Participants are actually involved in the Focus Group Peer Seminars throughout the entire program.